 What is happening?

-On 15th May 2018, BT announced that they are switching off the digital ISDN phone network to ‘force the migration’ of firms, who have not already done so, to start routing their phone calls over new ‘fibre’ data links.
+On 15th May 2018, BT announced that they are switching off the digital ISDN phone network to ‘force the migration’ of organisations, who have not already done so, to start routing their phone calls over new fibre data links.
 BT will not accept any new orders after September 2023.
 This is to aid with the official switch off following on from this.
 By 31st December 2025, all WLR ISDN services will be switched off.
-Moving to fibre will enable a faster, more reliable and more secure experience for you as a Law firm.
+Moving to fibre will enable a faster, more reliable and more secure experience for you as an organisation.

 What should you do?

 All organisations currently operating over ISDN should steer clear of performing any updates on their current system because by 2020, less than 12 months away, organisations will need to install fibre links to run phone calls over.

 As a BT wholesale partner, Matrix247 have devised a model to provide free and complimentary fibre upgrades.
 This will assist every step of the way to manage the switchover of your organisation’s phone lines onto fibre data links when you’re ready.

 Matrix247 also have access to the £2,500 government voucher scheme; allowing organisations to install GIGABIT fast-fibre links. https://gigabitvoucher.culture.gov.uk/

 Unlike traditional telephony which relies on physical copper telephone lines, hosted telephony uses the internet to send voice data through the local phone exchange.
 Providing you with a telephone system that’s in the cloud.
 Therefore, you can use IP handsets, mobiles, or even a desktop application to make and receive calls.

 Hosted Telecoms vs On-Premise

 Are you currently operating using an on-premise telephone system in your organisation?
 It could be time to consider joining the other 75% of businesses and move your telecoms to the cloud with a hosted telecoms solution.